TeisybeLT/chip8-cpp/README.md

 Currently, my implementation of Chip 8 interpreter does everything I initially set out to do.
 Mainly - execute Chip 8 code.
 But in the future, if I regain my interest in this project, here's what I will do:

 * Proper versioning system
+* Proper full screen support and other scaling types
 * Windows, OSX and Web Assembly build targets
 * CI/CD integration with proper packaging and automated static analysis tool support
 * Super Chip 8 support